kmeister/catvehicle_challenge/README.md

 * world2.world

 # Verifying Requirements
-There is a complete plan for veryifying all of the requirements listed above: *docs/meister-RequirmentsVerification.pdf*.
-It describes the test setup required to verify all of the above requirements, each of the requirements, the test(s)s needed to verify that requirment, how to execute that test and what the expected output of the test should be.

-In addition, I've provided two launch files which can be used for testing  and verifying this package:
+There are two launch files which can be used for testing  and verifying this package:

 ### launch/verification.test
 This launch file will execute all of the tests described in the verification plan assuming you've followed the directions